SeSodesa/tau-proof-theory-lecture-notes/README.md

 ## Compilation instructions

-It is adviced to use the compiler `lualatex` to compile the `main.tex` file:
+It is adviced to use the compiler `lualatex` to compile the `main.tex` file, that contains the document in its entirety:
 ```sh
 lualatex main.tex && biber main && lualatex main.tex
 ```
-The file `main.tex` contains the document in its entirety.
 The compiler `pdflatex` will most likely not work, because of the included LaTeX package `fontspec`, that relies on `lualatex` to function.